Rajin6767/Rajin6767/README.md

 ## Hi there 👋

+## About Me
+< My name is Rajin Islam, an aspiring Software Engineer currently majoring in Computer Science at the University of North Carolina - Chapel Hill >

+## Skills
+< Some general skills I have honed and am continuing to improve include: Backend Development, Frontend Development, UI/UX Design, Teamwork, Collaboration and general Friendliness >

+### Relevant Courses
+< Relevant courses I have completed or are enrolled in include: Introduction to Programming, Data Structures and Analysis, Linear Algebra, Calculus 1 and 2, Essential Tools for Computer Science, Web Development >

+### Tools and Programming Languages
+< Some relevant tools im familiar with include: Python, Java, MERN, HTML/CSS, Bash, Git, Docker, as well as MS Office and G Suites >
 <!--
 **Rajin6767/Rajin6767** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.